KSanthanam/Algorithms/SCALA/nqueens/README.md

 ### Solutions
 There are few solutions with inefficient timecomplexity.
 The worst being Q(N<sup>N</sup>)

-The solution implemented here is the most efficient possible in Golang using back propagation, channel and go routines.
+The solution implemented here is the most efficient possible in Scala using back propagation, and parallel List par.

 #### Synopsis of Algorithm